jrherdy/BioinformaticsCourse_2020/README.md

 Recordings and material presented in class will be posted here the following day.

 Read Mapping Thought Exercise
-  - Follow the link [here](https://docs.google.com/presentation/d/1cbwdhD0v-IpKh7wHnBVInuoFgyvE4CNDvFfgZw9HJmg/edit#slide=id.p) to learn the difficulties in aligning strands of DNA to the human genome.
+  - Follow the link [here](https://docs.google.com/presentation/d/1cbwdhD0v-IpKh7wHnBVInuoFgyvE4CNDvFfgZw9HJmg/edit#slide=id.p) for an exercise to experience the difficulties of aligning strands of DNA to the human genome.